-2) groyne

-IHO Definition: A low artificial wall-like structure of durable material extending from the land to seaward for a particular purpose, such as to protect the coast or to force a current to scour a channel.
-(IHO Dictionary - S-32).
+2) groyne, -[1 Deleted: (groin) IHO Definition: A low artificial wall-like structure of durable material extending from the land to sea awarc d for a particular purpose, such as to protect the coast or to force a current to scour a channel, UHO Di tiona iry Deleted: prevent coast erosion S-32).
+Deleted: Adapted from 3) mole Deleted: and IHO Chart Specifications, S-4 UP Definitions.
+A ferrer of her also state along which we are also seen lister that the shellowed wide and we

-3) mole